Specialized Agents

 Key Features:

-• Multi-source search (Bing, Google, arXiv, Semantic Scholar, PubMed)
+• Multi-source search (DuckDuckGo, Google, arXiv, Semantic Scholar, PubMed)

 • Configurable search modes (web, scholarly, or all)